ghpaetzold/proceedings-stil/README.md

 python bib-to-ppstil.py <bib_nopages> <page_lengths_file> <ppstil_file> <id_order_file>
 ```

-3. Organize \ppstils in the proceedings "stil" TEX file and update <id_order_file> to the same order as they appear in the TEX file.
+3. Organize \ppstils in the "stil" TEX file and update <id_order_file> to the same order as they appear in the TEX file.

 4. Repeat steps 1, 2 and 3 for the proceedings "jdp" TEX file (don't forget to change "\ppstil" to "\ppjdp" when you do so).